0x6nova/0x6nova/readme.md

 # 👋 Hi

-🎯 Mobile & Web Developer | Game Dev Enthusiast | Business Systems Builder
+🎯 Mobile & Web Developer | Business Systems Builder

 I specialize in building clean, responsive, and efficient apps and websites using modern technologies.
 With hands-on experience in **iOS/Android development**, **React**, **Node.js**, and **Unity**, I create solutions that balance performance, usability, and maintainability.